Birmingham Children’s Partnership - About us

-Chief Executive of Birmingham City Council, Dawn Baxendale, who is the BCP’s Chair, says: “We are committed to ensuring that every child in Birmingham gets the help they need to enable them to achieve their full potential and lead fulfilling lives.
+Interim Chief Executive of Birmingham City Council, Clive Heaphy, who is the BCP’s Chair, says: “We are committed to ensuring that every child in Birmingham gets the help they need to enable them to achieve their full potential and lead fulfilling lives.
 We want health, social care, education, parents and carers to work together to achieve the best outcomes for our children and young people, to ensure that children and their families and carers have access to the services they need as quickly as practicably as possible.”

 To make the improvements required, there needs to be a fundamental change in how our organisations work together, and also with children, their families and carers.

 Andy Couldrick, Chief Executive of Birmingham Children’s Trust says: “Our focus is to improve the outcomes of the most vulnerable children, young people and families in the City.
 We continue to work hard both within the Trust and also with our partners, to support children and young people in achieving the best they can.”

 Paul Jennings, Vice Chair, BCP and Chief Executive, Birmingham and Solihull Clinical Commissioning Group says: “We are clear that services need to improve significantly, and as quickly as is possible, so that children and young people in Birmingham have their needs met and are properly supported to allow them to lead fulfilling lives.”